tableau/server-client-python/docs/accelerate_workbook_doc.md

 ## Introduction

-Starting in Tableau Server version 2020.2 and later, administrators can enable data acceleration for specific workbooks.
+Starting in Tableau Server version 2020.2, administrators can enable data acceleration for specific workbooks.
 An accelerated workbook loads faster because Tableau Server pre-computes the workbook's data in a background process.

 The easiest way to configure data acceleration is to use the `accelerate_workbook.py` sample in the Tableau Server Client library.
 It is also possible to configure data acceleration using the [Tableau Server REST API](https://help.tableau.com/v2020.2/api/rest_api/en-us/REST/rest_api.htm).